South Dakota Frequently Asked Questions

 - How can I prepare for a test?

-You can download Test at a Glance publications.
+You can download Study Companion publications.
 Each publication includes detailed test descriptions, sample questions with answers and explanations, and test-taking strategies.
 Some tests also have study guides available for purchase.

 - I'm moving to South Dakota from another state.
 Do I need to take a test to be certified in South Dakota?